aws-ia/terraform-aws-storagegateway/README.md

 <!-- BEGIN_TF_DOCS -->
 # AWS Storage Gateway Terraform module

-This repository contains Terraform infrastructure code which creates resources required to run Storage Gateway (https://aws.amazon.com/storagegateway/) in AWS and on premises.
+This repository contains Terraform infrastructure as code which creates resources required to run Storage Gateway (https://aws.amazon.com/storagegateway/) in AWS and on premises.

 AWS Storage Gateway is available in 4 types :